 - PLEASE SEE OTHER HIGH QUALITY PROFESSIONAL CABLES AVAILABLE FROM PHAT SATELLITE INTL

-Invest in a Higher Quality Antenna
+Invest In A Higher Quality Antenna

 There is a huge variation in the low-end and high-end TV antennas.
-Like a massive range and a poor-quality antenna may never get good reception, no matter what other things you do to improve it like finding a better location, or getting a signal booster.
+Like a massive range and a poor-quality antenna may never get good reception, no matter what other things you do to improve it like finding a better location, or getting a booster.